saisundu/grade-10-igcse-past-papers/EN-0500/Paper-1/2023/Feb-March-2.md

 - **Question**: Summarize the problems caused by 'hippos' and how they should be tackled.
 - **Answer Criteria**: Up to 10 marks for content and up to 5 marks for quality of writing, maximum 15 marks.
 - **Acceptable Answers**: Problems include dominance in meetings, pushing bad ideas, ignoring data, demotivating staff, affecting company culture.
 Solutions involve blind review processes, leader education, meaningful dialogue, and better listening skills.
+#### ChatGPT Response
+**Sample Response:**

+Text B, metaphorically referring to 'hippos' as dominant figures in the office, highlights various workplace challenges.
+Problems include these individuals' tendency to overpower discussions, leading to unproductive decision-making and demoralizing other team members.
+The text also points out the negative impact on creativity and innovation when such figures dominate.
+To address these issues, the text suggests implementing anonymous idea-sharing platforms to ensure equitable contribution and promoting a culture that values diverse opinions.
+Additionally, educating leaders on the benefits of inclusive decision-making can foster a more collaborative and positive work environment.

+This response captures the essence of Text B's discussion about 'hippos' in the workplace and aligns with the mark scheme's criteria for Question 1(f).

 ### Question 2: Reading Assessment (Total Marks: 25)